 I’ve had plenty of savory breakfast casseroles, but I’ve rarely had one that I can’t wait to get the recipe for.
 It seems like it’s often bland or way too eggy.

-It starts off with good sausage.
+This sausage hashbrown breakfast casserole starts off with good sausage.
 This is the most important part as the sausage will breath flavor into the entire dish.
-We like to use a medium or maple sage sausage but of course, use whatever you like.
-You could throw in diced green chiles and peppers too but we will leave that for another time.
+We like to use a medium or maple sage sausage, but of course, use whatever you like.
+You could throw in diced green chiles and peppers too, but we will leave that for another time.

 The hash browns are totally frozen, but if you feel ambitious go ahead and shred your own.
-Now, we do cook them a little but that’s because we noticed that not crisping the potatoes or even adding them frozen, while more convenient did in fact lead to a soggier casserole which also means that you’re not going to enjoy it because one of the best parts about shredded hash browns is the texture.
+Now, we do cook them a little but that’s because we noticed that not crisping the potatoes or adding them to the hash brown egg casserole while still frozen led to a soggier casserole.

 Can Breakfast Casserole be Made the Night Before?

-Hash brown breakfast casserole will keep for a few days if covered well in the fridge but the potatoes do break down a little more each day so just be mindful of that.
+Yes, you can prep this sausage breakfast casserole the night before, making it the ultimate lazy morning meal.
+Prep it, wrap it tightly in plastic wrap, and refrigerate it overnight and then pop it into the oven.
+Unbaked hash brown breakfast casserole will keep for a few days if covered well in the fridge, but the potatoes do break down a little more each day so just be mindful of that.

-- 1 Pound of Maple Sage or any other flavor Breakfast Sausage
+- 1 Pound Maple Sage Breakfast Sausage, (or any other flavor)

 - 1/2 Teaspoon Salt

 - Preheat the oven to 350 degrees F.

 - Whisk together eggs, salt, pepper, and milk.